Flex Trades: HVAC / Electrician

 Get your start or add to your knowledge as an HVAC or electrician tradesperson

-All classes meet Oklahoma Construction Industries Board (CIB) requirements and classroom hours count toward a journeyman's license.
-Classes meet twice a week from 6-9 PM for up to four weeks.
+All classes meet Oklahoma Construction Industries Board (CIB) requirements, and classroom hours count toward your journeyman license.
+Sessions meet twice a week from 6–9 PM for up to four weeks.

 Electrical Training Program